our-story-media/ourstory-resources/doc_gen/quickstart/titan/README.md

 ![](/imgs/3.png)

-Depending on your system, Indaba will run additional installations which may pop up their own dialogs.
+Depending on your system, Indaba will run additional installations which may pop up their own dialogues.
 Please do not close any of these.

 ![](/imgs/4.png)